Prittlewell royal Anglo-Saxon burial: Burial chamber and artefacts

 Excavation demonstrated the burial chamber to be a deep, formerly timber-walled room full of objects of copper, gold, silver and iron, which had gradually collapsed and filled with soil as its wooden containing walls and ceiling decayed.
 The finds included an Anglo-Saxon hanging bowl, decorated with inlaid escutcheons and a cruciform arrangement of applied strips, a folding stool, three stave-built tubs or buckets with iron bands, a sword and a lyre, the last one of the most complete found in Britain.
 The tomb itself is 4 m square, the largest chambered tomb ever discovered in England.

 The body had been laid in a wooden coffin, with two small gold-foil crosses, one over each eye.
-One opinion was that he had been laid in the coffin by Christians, and that the coffin had been then buried by pagans.
+One opinion was that he had been laid in the coffin by Christians, and that the coffin had been then buried by pagans, reflecting divided attitudes towards Christianity at the time.
+The early dating of the burial, before St Augustine's mission to England, has led to recent postulation that the crosses have limited religious significance, and were rather a sign of connection to the continent.
+They bear a resemblance to contemporary crosses found in Lombardy; they may have been buried with the 'prince' to imbue him with Romanitas, and suggest the growing strength of continental Latin Christian culture in southern England, but not represent personal conversion of faith.
 The acidic sandy soil had completely dissolved the body's bones, and any other bone in the tomb, but some pieces of human teeth were found, but too far affected by decay for DNA to be found in them.